mattsingleton2/TTA-C-Sharp/README.md

 ### Exceptions
 Work with Try/Catch.
 Learned how to grab exceptions and display custom messages for those or log them to a console (or db in the future.)

+### Abstract_Class_Practice
+Worked with Abstract classes that created abstract methods.
+Learned about the inability to instantiate objects of those abstract methods but classes that inherited from it could be instantiated as long as the abstract method is defined.